Beyond the Bike Seat: How the Humble Saddle Became Cycling’s Health Revolution

 Tomorrow’s Saddle: High-Tech, Custom, and Smarter Than Ever

 Today, the latest advances in prosthetics and orthopedics are reshaping cycling, too.
-3D printing allows brands like Fizik, Selle Italia, and BiSaddle to create saddles with precisely engineered zones for firmness and relief.
-Adjustability is now within riders’ hands-BiSaddle, for example, lets cyclists fine-tune saddle width and profile on the fly.
+3D printing lets brands like Fizik, Selle Italia, and BiSaddle create saddles with precisely engineered zones for firmness and relief.
+Adjustability is now within riders’ hands—BiSaddle, for example, lets cyclists fine-tune saddle width and profile on the fly.

 1. Custom support through flexible lattice structures